openshift/hypershift/docs/content/reference/api.md

 <td>
 <em>(Optional)</em>
 <p>NodeDrainTimeout is the total amount of time that the controller will spend on draining a node.
-The default value is 0, meaning that the node can be drained without any time limitations.
+The default value is 0s, meaning that the node can be drained without any time limitations.
-NOTE: NodeDrainTimeout is different from <code>kubectl drain --timeout</code>
+NOTE: NodeDrainTimeout is different from <code>kubectl drain --timeout</code>.
-TODO (alberto): Today changing this field will trigger a recreate rolling update, which kind of defeats the purpose of the change.
-In future we plan to propagate this field in-place.
+NOTE: Changes to this field won&rsquo;t trigger a rollout.
+It&rsquo;s applied in-place to the underlying Nodes.
 <a href="https://github.com/kubernetes-sigs/cluster-api/issues/5880">https://github.com/kubernetes-sigs/cluster-api/issues/5880</a></p>
 </td>
 </tr>